polyfem/polyfem.github.io/docs/tutorials/ipc_quick_start_guide/ipc_quick_start_guide.md

 !!! todo
     Describe what each of the default parameters controls.

-## Hello World
+## Hello, World!

-Let us start with a "Hello World" example of two cubes falling onto a ground plane.
+Let us start with a "Hello, World!" example of two cubes falling onto a ground plane.

 The input JSON for this scene can be found at [`2-cubes-falling.json`](input/2-cubes-falling.json).
 To run this example, use the following command: